Bob Kerrey: Failed comeback bid

 On December 27, 2011, Political Wire reported that Ben Nelson, who had succeeded Kerrey in the Senate, would not seek re-election, and asserted that Kerrey was in talks with senior Democrats about the possibility of replacing him.
 The Washington Post reported that Kerrey would neither confirm nor deny the rumor.
 American Crossroads had been running advertisements critical of Kerrey's potential Nebraska Senate run, focusing on the fact that Kerrey had been living in New York for the last ten years.
 Kerrey responded to the ads with an invitation for Karl Rove to eat at one of Kerrey's restaurants in Nebraska, or to work out at one of his gyms that he owns in that state.
 On February 27, 2012, The Washington Post reported that Kerrey had earlier decided against a run, but that an aide had confirmed that he was now filing to seek election to his old Senate seat.
 He won the May 15 Democratic primary against four minor candidates.
 However, he was defeated on November 6 by Republican state senator Deb Fischer in a landslide.
 Kerrey narrowly won the state's two largest counties, Douglas and Lancaster—home to Omaha and Lincoln, respectively—but only won three other counties.
 His margin in Omaha and Lincoln was not nearly enough to overcome Fischer's margin in the more rural parts of the state.

+Relationship with Jeffrey Epstein

+In January 2026, it was revealed that Kerrey met with Jeffrey Epstein twice in 2013 and communicated with him several times via email.
+From 2013 to 2014, the emails show scheduling social meetings such as lunches, dinners, and breakfasts, as well as book recommendations and potential investments.
+Following the revelation, Kerrey resigned from his position as Chairman of Monolith Inc., a clean energy start up on February 25, 2026.